 Ask your doctor about medications

-There are several prescription medications available today that can help you manage your depression.
+There are several prescription medications available today that can help you manage your depression or anxiety.

 Move and exercise as much as you can.
 Research shows that even minimal exercise will help you feel better both physically and emotionally.

 Join a support group